RobotecAI/rai/CONTRIBUTING.md

 Once the changes are ready to be proposed create a pull request back to the repository.
 In order to maintain a linear and clear commit history please:

-- make sure that all committs have meaningful messages
+- make sure that all commits have meaningful messages
 - if batches of "cleanup" or similar commits are present - squash them together
 - rebase onto the main branch of repository before making the PR